hrleinonen/Grafana-pyreport/README.md

 I needed a tool to create Word reports from Grafana OSS version and I did not find existing tool which includes also some kind of templating capabilities.
 So that's why i decided to create my own tool.

-So here it comes grafana-pyreport.
+So here comes grafana-pyreport.
 I publish this also in Docker image, when I have enough time to do it.

 Usage:
 ```